Hasan-Jawaheri/Wasabi/README.md

 This will automatically initialize and update submodule dependencies.
 On Windows, this will generate a solution `build/Wasabi.sln`, which you can open to use Visual Studio on the source code to edit/compile.

-## Usage
+# Usage

-To link to Wasabi, you will need to link your application to Vulkan and to the wasabi library.
+To link an application to Wasabi, you will need to link to Vulkan and to the wasabi library `libwasabi.a` (or `wasabi.lib` on Windows).
 On mac, you will need to add the following frameworks as well: Cocoa, CoreAudio, IOKit, CoreFoundation, CoreVideo, AudioUnit.
-You may use the CMake helper in `CMake/LinkToWasabi.cmake` (e.g. `link_target_to_wasabi(wasabi_test "${CMAKE_BINARY_DIR}/dist")` in your cmake file).
+You may use the CMake helper in `CMake/LinkToWasabi.cmake` (e.g. `link_target_to_wasabi(wasabi_test "${CMAKE_BINARY_DIR}/dist")` in your cmake file) to automatically link to the engine.

 ```C++
 #include "Wasabi/Wasabi.h"